Venomous

 5) Materials and Resources:

-7) Lesson: Step-by-step instructions for teaching this lesson.
+Step-by-step instructions for teaching Venomous Marine Animals Science lesson.

 b.
 Show the film: Secrets of the Ocean Realm episode "Venom!", or create small groups to research venomous sea creatures on the Internet or in the library.
 Have them recall geographical locations of these creatures.